Happy New Year, America

 In 1991–92, CBS aired the Hard Rock Cafe New Year's Special, with Paul Reiser hosting from the New Orleans Hard Rock Cafe, with live performances by Bonnie Raitt, John Mellencamp, and pre-taped appearances by Sting, INXS, Dire Straits and the Neville Brothers.
 The special returned the following year, with Jay Thomas hosting from the New York Cafe and Nia Peeples reporting from Times Square.
 It featured appearances by Keith Richards, Robert Cray, Genesis, Pearl Jam, The B-52s, Bo Diddley, The Kids in the Hall, Judy Tenuta and U2.

-The special went on hiatus for 1993–94; CBS instead aired a special edition of its recently-launched late-night talk show Late Show with David Letterman (competing with the traditional New Year's edition of The Tonight Show with Jay Leno on NBC), with guests Tom and Roseanne Arnold, Bon Jovi, and live coverage from Times Square.
+The special went on hiatus for 1993–94; CBS instead aired a special edition of its recently launched late-night talk show Late Show with David Letterman (competing with the traditional New Year's edition of The Tonight Show with Jay Leno on NBC), with guests Tom and Roseanne Arnold, Bon Jovi, and live coverage from Times Square.
 HNYA returned for 1994–95, this time with Letterman's bandleader Paul Shaffer as host.
 The following year, Montel Williams hosted what would be the final edition of the special.

-In 1996, Disney pulled out of producing the program (and several other CBS holiday specials) when it bought ABC, and CBS decided to discontinue its New Year's coverage.
-Since then, reruns of the Late Show have aired in the show's time slot, although a first-run episode, with live coverage of Times Square's countdown to midnight, aired on December 31, 1998.
-CBS aired a one-off America's Millennium special on December 31, 1999, which was hosted by Will Smith and Dan Rather and featured performances by Trisha Yearwood among others, and the premiere of The Unfinished Dream, a short film by Steven Spielberg.
+In 1996, Disney ended all outside productions with the other major networks upon their purchase of ABC, and CBS decided to exit live coverage of the holiday at that time.
+Since then, reruns of The Late Show have aired in the show's time slot, although a first-run episode with guest Nathan Lane aired on December 31, 1998.
+For 2000, CBS aired a one-off America's Millennium special on December 31, 1999, which was hosted by Will Smith and Dan Rather and featured performances by Trisha Yearwood among others, and the premiere of The Unfinished Dream, a short film by Steven Spielberg.
+It was accompanied by a special primetime episode of Late Show, with guest Kevin James, and cameo appearances by Dick Clark and Mayor Rudy Giuliani.

-On December 31, 2021, CBS aired a new New Year's Eve special, New Year's Eve Live: Nashville's Big Bash, from Nashville.
-It was hosted by radio and TV personality Bobby Bones and co-hosted by Rachel Smith of Entertainment Tonight.
-This marked the return of New Year's coverage to CBS after a 25-year absence.